Racing Thoughts in Lisbon

 The timeline depends on which mechanisms are dominant and how deeply conditioned the arousal patterns have become.
 Because the approach targets thalamocortical filtering capacity and GABAergic inhibitory tone — the upstream systems that control cognitive tempo — rather than the thought content itself, meaningful reduction in racing thought intensity often occurs within the early weeks.
 Full restoration of the brain's capacity to regulate cognitive speed typically requires addressing sleep architecture and autonomic balance simultaneously.

-Take the First Step Toward Racing Thoughts
+Take the First Step Beyond Racing Thoughts

 The Strategy Call is a focused conversation with Dr. Ceruto that maps the specific neural mechanisms driving your concerns and determines the right path forward.
-The Strategy Call carries a $250 fee.

 Book a Strategy Call